pollfish/docs/ios.md

 ```
 <br/>

-### 5.2 Initializing Pollfish in App Delegate on in viewWillAppear
+### 5.2 Initialize Pollfish

 The init function of Pollfish must be called in your application’s delegate applicationDidBecomeActive method.
 This way it is ensured that Pollfish surveys will be refreshed each time your application will become active. (you can also initiate in viewDidLoad or viewWillAppear methods of a ViewController).

 | **Note:** Init function affects the view hierarchy of the app.
 Therefore it shoud be called from the main thread that created the view hierarchy.

-In order to initialize, you need the API key of your app (step 2 above) and also create an instance of PollfishParams.
-PollfishParams has several params
+In order to initialize, you need the API key of your app (step 2 above) and also an instance of PollfishParams.
+PollfishParams has several params that affect the behaviour of Pollfish panel

 <span style="text-decoration: underline">Objective-C:</span>